Geophysical Survey Permit Program

 • Geophysical surveys performed to support dredging to maintain or increase the depth of navigation channels, anchorages, or berthing areas.

-Environmental Documents & Reports
+Environmental Documents and Reports

 The Commission has prepared the following related environmental documents and reports: